 Patient Support Services – Certified Nursing Assistant (CNA), Multi-Skilled Tech (MST), Patient Registrar

 These positions have direct patient contact, and have high visibility to the public and other hospital staff.
 You most likely will interact with technology at some level, and have a reasonable chance to work your way into an IT job with a bit of extra training or education.
-This post on making the jump from CNA to Healthcare IT provides a detailed roadmap to transition from a patient care position to IT.
 I know one guy in a hospital who moved from Patient Registration to work with the Epic module that supports scheduling, Cadence.
 He has turned out to be a rock star in his IT position.

 Patient Financial Services (Billing Office)

 The hospital billing office relies heavily on technology, and many times the IT analysts for billing software must have a deep knowledge of financial operations.
 For these reasons, the path from the billing office to IT is solid.